FOREX-Dollar strengthens as markets shake off yuan scare

 Market watchers are divided over whether the Bank of Japan will announce more policy easing in October.
 That could put the onus more on the government to offer more fiscal support.

+“The dollar/yen has tested those levels many times and failed to break through...
+For the moment, I suspect the dollar will go back and forth between 123 and 125,” said State Street’s Wakabayashi said.

 Data from the U.S. financial watchdog on Friday showed speculators increased their yen short positions in the week to last Tuesday to the highest level since June.
 That suggests many may need to buy back the yen in the future.
-(Additional reporting by Hideyuki Sano in Tokyo; Editing by Toby Chopra and John Stonestreet)
+(Additional reporting by Hideyuki Sano in Tokyo; Editing by Toby Chopra)